StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 **Changing deletion period**

 ..
 NOTE::
    Is the new deletion period shorter than the one you had before?
 Be sure to inform your team members.
-Documents older than the new period will be deleted the very next day.
+Documents that are older than the new period will be deleted the very next day.
 Your team members will only receive one e-mail reminder on the day of deletion.

-Let's say the deletion period has already been activated for some time.
+Let's say the deletion period has been activated for some time.
 Now that your company's policy changed, you need to set a new deletion period for your team.
 You can do this in your Business profile:

 - Go to **Deletion period**

 - Click on the **Pen symbol**

-- Choose new deletion period
+- Choose a new deletion period

 - Click **Save** to confirm